People on Earth Whose Wealth Is Greater Than $100 Billion

 Credit: flickr

 Carlos Slim Helú made his billions through telecom, especially América Móvil, Latin America’s largest mobile network.
 The Mexican businessman also owns stakes in banking, retail, and construction.
-His net worth has hovered near $105 billion, and he once held the title of the world’s richest man back in 2010.
+His net worth sits comfortably near $126.6 billion, a testament to his enduring economic influence since holding the title of the world’s richest man back in 2010.

 Françoise Bettencourt Meyers